tombola/tombola_drupal_edtech.github.io/_drafts/2015-02-23-making-a-drupal-distribution.md

 ----

+Anyway, this forms my starting point, next up will be creating and capturing some config (with features), and adding those details to my make file in an install profile.

-Anyway, this forms my starting point, I will write up any further steps (and inevitable issues) as I get to them (and get a minute).
+I will write up any further steps (and inevitable issues) as I get to them (and get a minute).

 <div class="btn btn-info btn-disabled">Next exciting installment</div>